bertreb/pimatic-gbridge/README.md

     devices:  "list of devices connected to Google Assistant"
       name:                 "the gBridge device name, and command used in Google Assistant"
       pimatic_device_id:    "the ID of the pimatic device"
       pimatic_subdevice_id: "the ID of a pimatic subdevice, only needed for a button id"
+      auxiliary:            "adapter specific field to add functionality to the bridge"
       twofa:                 "Two-step confirmation.
 Google Assistant will ask for confirmation" ["none", "ack"] default: "none" }